jlyonsmith/HowTo/Install_MongoDB_on_macOS.md

+## Installing MongoDB on macOS

-To install MongoDB on OS X using `launchd` follow these steps:
+To install MongoDB on macOS using `launchd` follow these steps:

 Install with Homebrew: